-Since head coach Andrew Carter joined the program, the Hawkeyes have had nine All-Americans and 41 National Scholar Athletes while qualifying for the NCAA Championships three straight years (2017, 2018, 2019).
-The Hawkeyes have been ranked in the National Top-20 for 30 straight polls over four consecutive years, peaking at #7 in NCAA Division I.
+The Hawkeyes have had nine All-Americans and 41 National Scholar Athletes while qualifying for the NCAA Championships three straight years (2017, 2018, 2019).
+The Hawkeyes were ranked in the National Top-20 for 30 straight polls over four consecutive years, peaking at #7 in 2018.

-Head coach Andrew Carter has been named Regional Coach of the Year twice in the past four years (2017, 2018) while the entire coaching staff was recognized as the Regional Staff of the Year in those same years.
-On each occasion, Coach Carter and his staff were finalists for the National Coach and National Staff of the Year honors.
+The Iowa coaching staff was recognized as the Regional Staff of the Year in those same years and on each occasion the staff was a finalist for National Staff of the Year honors.

 The Hawkeyes have consistently represented Iowa at the international level in recent years.